 When you utilize two of these ways to access an account, it’s known as two-factor authentication.
 To log in, a user may be required to input their password, and then a code texted to their phone.
 When all three methods are used, it is called multi-factor authentication.

 20. What Is The Difference Between Data Protection In Transit And Data Protection At Rest?

 “Data protection at rest refers to the securing of data while it is in storage.
 Attackers can access this data if they get physical or digital access to the storage device on which it is stored.

-Data protection in transit refers to the security of data sent via a network, such as the internet.
+Data protection in transit refers to the security of data sent via a network, such as an internet.

 Information Security Analyst is not an easy position.
-It involves lots of technical aspects and having knowledge of each of the technical code is essential.
-Many people think that they can be hired for this position, but this is not the case.
-The position requires lot of knowledge, skills, expertise, and experience.
-Here were the top 20 Information Security Analyst Interview Questions and Answers to get you prepared for the interview.
+It involves many technical aspects, and knowing each of the technical codes is essential.
+Many people think they can be hired for this position, but this is not the case.
+The position requires knowledge, skills, expertise, and experience.
+Here are the top 20 Information Security Analyst Interview Questions and Answers to prepare you for the interview.

-If you are applying for this position, then we wish you good luck for it and do let us know in the comment how your interview went.
+If you are applying for this position, then we wish you good luck with it, and do let us know in the comment how your interview went.